klutchell/unbound/README.md

 # appending -all to the make target will run the task
 # for all supported architectures and may take a long time
 make build-all BUILD_OPTIONS=--no-cache

-# run `make help` for a complete list of make targets
 ```

 ## Usage